 - Report annually on performance to RPRA starting April 30, 2021

-Battery haulers, processors and refurbishers will also be required to register with the Authority on or before March 31, 2020.
+Battery haulers, processors and refurbishers were required to register with the Authority by March 31, 2020.

 There are no registration or reporting requirements for First Nations, municipalities or other battery collectors under the Batteries Regulation.

-Click the headings below to learn more about how the new regulation could impact you.
+Click the headings below to learn more about your requirements

 A person is considered a battery producer under the Batteries Regulation if they supply batteries into Ontario and:

 - are the brand holder of the battery and have residency in Canada